We rebrand our shape, logo and domain

 Spacepharma's Nexus Launch to the ISS

 PRESS RELEASE CBInsights - July 6 2017, Frontier Health: 11 Startups Pioneering VR, Drones, Space Tech, Brain-Hacking, And More To Advance Medical Care.
-For more information, visit www.space4p.com.

 PRESS RELEASE The Washington Post - March 18 2017 A tissue-box-size lab is circling the Earth conducting tiny experiments.
-For more information, visit www.space4p.com.

 SpacePharma establishes communications with its first nanosatellite.